SparkPost/support-docs/content/docs/tech-resources/enabling-https-engagement-tracking-on-sparkpost.md

    ![](media/enabling-https-engagement-tracking-on-sparkpost/cloudflare_SSL_full.png)

    More information on CloudFlare SSL options can be found in [this article](https://support.cloudflare.com/hc/en-us/articles/200170416).

+   You can verify that the routing is correct using `ping` to your tracking domain.
+See also [troubleshooting tips](#troubleshooting).

-1. Cloudflare does not offer control of cache "time to live" (TTL) on free accounts.
+   Cloudflare does not offer control of cache "time to live" (TTL) on free accounts.
 This may mask repeat opens/clicks, as described [here](#ttl).
 If you have a paid account, under Caching, check and set your TTL value.

 1. Follow [these steps](#switch-to-secure) to update and verify your tracking domain.